Python MQTT Integration - Developer Guide

 redisport=6379

-4. Start the MQTTRoute and it will start storing all the payload into the Redis server with clientId_unixtime as the key.
+4. Start the MQTT broker.
+It will start to store all the payload into the Redis server with clientId_unixtime as the key.

 Elastic Connector

-MQTT Broker store data to Elastic search via custom implementation for better data visualization.
-The published payload only push to the Elastic search which helps you hook it and send to your data visualization tool.
+MQTT Broker store data to Elastic search via custom implementation.
+This ensures better data visualization.
+The published payload only push to the Elastic search.
+This helps you hook it and send to your data visualization tool.

 Configure and Set up MQTTRoute-Elasticsearch-connector